lynn-he/Fun-Projects/README.md

 # Fun-Projects
 Some projects I do for fun.
-Also meant to showcase skills on projects I can not upload.
+Also meant to showcase skills on projects I do not have permission to upload.